Skip to main content Skip to footer

 No matter the industry, proper asset management is paramount in running a tight ship.
 Healthcare, of course, is by no means an exception.
-Patients need care which requires staff that has access to tools, rooms, and workstation hubs like computers on wheels in order to administer that care.
+Patients need care which requires staff that has access to tools, rooms, and workstation hubs like battery-powered medical computers in order to administer that care.
 Naturally, any given care facility needs to be aware at all times just how much of these assets are available at any given moment.
-This helps cut down on efficiency issues such as overbooking or inaccurate allocation of resources to patients that aren’t in immediate need.
+This helps cut down on efficiency issues such as overbooking or inaccurate allocation of resources to patients that aren't in immediate need.

 We've only seen a further pronouncement of this need for asset management as the global COVID-19 pandemic exercises increasing sway over care facilities' available rooms, PPE, and treatment tools such as ventilators.
 It's in moments such as these where the benefits of proven means of asset management such as RTLS in healthcare can't be overstated.